Playing outdoors is a great way for kids to be active, build physical and social skills and get their dose of vitamin D from the sun.

-According to Gary R. Simonds, M.D., chief of neurosurgery at the Institute for Orthopaedics and Neurosciences at Carilion Clinic, preventable injuries remain the leading cause of death for children in the United States, and approximately 80 percent of pediatric trauma cases are head injuries.
+According to experts at the Institute for Orthopaedics and Neurosciences at Carilion Clinic, preventable injuries remain the leading cause of death for children in the United States, and approximately 80 percent of pediatric trauma cases are head injuries.

-Head injuries can cause a broad spectrum of symptoms and disabilities that range from mild to devastating, and recovery from a traumatic brain injury can take years, or even affect a person for the rest of his life.
+Head injuries can cause a broad spectrum of symptoms and disabilities that range from mild to devastating.
+Recovery from a traumatic brain injury (TBI) can take years, or even affect a person for the rest of his life.

-Therefore, the best way to protect your child from a brain injury is to try to prevent it from happening in the first place.
+Therefore, the best way to protect your child from a TBI is to prevent it from happening in the first place.

-Here are 10 easy tips to keep your children safe, inside and outside of the home while they play and explore:
+Here are 10 easy tips to keep your children safe while they play and explore: